Configure application access with a K8s Service

 复制 MD 格式

-SAE supports service registration and discovery for applications in multiple languages by using K8s Services to make inter-service calls.
-You can configure a fixed domain name for an application that is accessible within an SAE cluster, which solves the problem of instance IP addresses changing after each deployment.
-This topic describes how to use the SAE console to configure K8s Service-based service access for an application.
+SAE supports multi-language service registration and discovery through K8s Services.
+You can configure a fixed domain name for an application within an SAE cluster so that instance IP addresses no longer change after each deployment.

 Background